adnangif/robotic-arms/README.md

 ## Implementation Details

-- The robot arm uses a simple forward kinematics system
+- The robot arm uses a forward kinematics system
+- Arm segments follow a 4:3:1 length proportion similar to industrial robots
+- All objects are placed within the reach of the robot arm
+- Dark theme with orange/blue accent colors
 - Collision detection between the gripper and objects
 - Object placement verification in the target zone
 - Visual feedback for successful placement (gold outline)